-Note: The information contained on the website does not form part of this document.
+Note: The information contained on the website does not form part of this prospectus.

 This section contains information derived from various sources.
 We believe that the sources of such information are appropriate sources for such information and have taken reasonable care in extracting and reproducing such information.
 We have no reason to believe that such information is false or misleading or that any fact has been omitted that would render such information false or misleading.
-The information has not been independently verified by us or any of our directors, affiliates or advisers, nor any other parties involved and no representation is given as to its accuracy or correctness.
+The information has not been independently verified by us, the Sole Global Coordinator, the Joint Bookrunners, the Joint Lead Managers, the Joint Sponsors, the Underwriters or any of their respective directors, affiliates or advisers, nor any other parties involved in the Global Offering and no representation is given as to its accuracy or correctness.
 The information may not be consistent with information from other sources.

-Certain information and statistics are extracted from an industry report prepared by Strategic Analysis Inc., dated 25 August 2010, or SAI Report.
+Certain information and statistics are extracted from an industry report prepared by Strategic Analysis Inc., dated 27 August 2010, or SAI Report.
 The information extracted from the SAI Report reflects an estimate of the market conditions based on Strategic Analysis Inc.'s research and analysis.
 The information extracted from the SAI Report should not be viewed as a basis for investments provided by Strategic Analysis Inc. and references to the SAI Report should not be considered as Strategic Analysis Inc.'s opinion as to the value of any security or the advisability of investing in our Company.
 While reasonable care has been taken in the extraction, compilation and reproduction of such information and statistics, the same has not been independently verified, and there is no representation as to the accuracy of such statements or information.
 The information and statistics may not be consistent with other information and statistics compiled within or outside China.